Skwá First Nation

-The Skwah First Nation or Skwah Band (Sqwehá or Sqwa) is a band government of the Sto:lo people in the area of the City of Chilliwack, British Columbia, Canada.
+The Skwá or Skwah First Nation or Band (Sqwehá or Sqwá) is a band government of the Sto:lo people in the area of the City of Chilliwack, British Columbia, Canada.
 It should not be confused with the Skway First Nation in the same area, which is a member of the Sto:lo Nation Chiefs Council, while the Skwah Nation is not.

-Indian Reserves
+Reserves

-Indian Reserves under the administration of the Skwah First Nation are:
+Reserves under the administration of Skwah First Nation are: